 Stefano Boeri Architetti

-The Multipurpose and Civil Protection Center of Norcia has been designed by Stefano Boeri Architetti within a larger project for the cultural and economic enhancement of Norcia area, and was realized thanks to the funds of the campaign “Immediate Help.
-Earthquake in Central Italy 6.0 “, promoted by Corriere della Sera and TG La7.
+The Multipurpose Civil Protection Centre in Norcia was designed by Stefano Boeri Architetti as part of a larger project for the economic and cultural development of the Norcia area and was created thanks to funds raised by the “Un aiuto subito.
+Terremoto Centro Italia 6.0” campaign, promoted by the Corriere della Sera and TG La7.

-Conceived as a space for Civil Protection, to provide the Municipality of Norcia a safe place for residents to gather during the seismic emergency, the Multipurpose Center was built in a little more than three months and delivered to citizenship on June 30th, 2017.
-It is currently being used as a multifunctional center and destined for local associations to resume their activities.
+Conceived as a space for Civil Protection and to guarantee the City of Norcia a safe place for the inhabitants to gather during earthquake emergencies, the Centre was built in just over three months and handed over to the residents on June 30th2017.
+It is currently used as a multifunctional centre and intended to be used by the Town Council and local associations for relaunching their activities.

-Spread over an area of 450 square meters, the building houses two multipurpose halls (one with 150 seats and one with 70 seats), divided by a central service block.
+Spread over an area of 450 square metres, the building houses two multipurpose halls divided by a central service block.

-The project is characterized by research of harmony and continuity of materials and shapes with those of the surrounding area.
-Made of wood, with large windows, the building is covered by a dynamic roof, which resembles the sinuous trend of the surrounding Sibillini Mountains.
-Highly resistant and flexible material, in the first place, wood responds to the need for a constructive anti-seismic construction.
-Specifically, the structure of the Center is realized in Glulam fir, with larch paneling: an essence that over time turns to a changing color through oxidation that accords with the natural shades of Norcia territory.
-On its long sides, the design alternates two structural facades, consisting of large windows with high seismic resistance.
-The natural colors and the transparency of the glass synthesize a will of symbolic reconciliation between man and nature.
+The design is characterized by the search for harmony and continuity of materials and forms with those of the surrounding area.
+Made of wood in order to guarantee the reversible nature of the work and featuring large windows, the building is topped with a dynamic pitched roof which calls to mind the sinuous outline of the surrounding Sibylline Mountains.
+A material with high strength and flexibility, wood answers primarily the need for an anti-seismic construction framework.
+More specifically, the loadbearing frame of the Centre is in lamellar fir clad in larch panels; a type of wood that thanks to the oxidation process acquires changes in colour over time that match the surrounding natural shades.
+On the long opposing sides two structural facades alternate consisting of large windows with high seismic resistance.
+The natural colours and transparency of the glass express a desire for symbolic reconciliation between man and nature.